veganaize/closure-compiler/FAQ.md

 ECMAScript 5 standardized the behavior to allow trailing commas, and the latest releases of the major browsers support it.
 The Closure Compiler can accept and generate ECMAScript 5 or 6 code (with `--language_in=ES5` or `--language_in=ES5_STRICT`, etc.), and 6 will be the Closure Compiler's default input language soon (late 2015 or early 2016).
 In the meantime you can pass `--language_in=ES5_STRICT` explicitly.

+TODO(tbreisacher): After the next compiler release, update this answer as well as the two below it and probably others.

 ### I get "invalid property id" errors.
 But it works on Firefox!

 As an example, this code: